netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 We assume that all values are correct.
 The metadata is cryptographically protected.
 It is signed by the data originator, which is the relevant AS owner.
-However, the data correctness is not verified, instead we rely on the AS onwer to be honest.
+However, the data correctness is not verified, instead we rely on the AS owner to be honest.

 ## Path Selection